civol/HDLRuby/README.md

 end
 ```

+In this example:

+* `sequencer(clk, rst)` creates a clocked finite-state machine initialized on reset `(rst = 1)`.

-In the code above, `sloop` is the statement for an infinite loop,
+* `sloop` is an infinite loop.

+* `swhile(condition)` loops until the condition becomes false; if it has no body, it waits passively.

-`swhile` is for a while loop, and `stimes` is a short-cut for looping a
+* `stimes(n)` is a shorthand for looping a block `n` times.

-given number of times.
-When a loop doesn't have a body, as it is the case
-for the `swhile` here, it loops doing nothing until its condition is met.
-A sequencer runs according to a clock signal (`clk` here) and is
-initialized when a reset signal (`rst` here) is set to 1.
-Moreover, each
-branch in the control flow corresponds to a state transition and
-therefore takes exactly one clock cycle.
+* Each control-flow step in a sequencer (even inside loops) corresponds to one clock cycle, making timing behavior explicit and predictable.

+This example uses `buf` to hold the 8-bit input and shift it right each cycle to serialize it bit by bit onto the `bout` output.

-Other high-level contructs includes for example iterators (parallel and
+Other HDLRuby high-level contructs includes:

-sequentials), decoders or fixedpoint handling.
+* Iterators (both parallel and sequential)

+* Decoders

+* Fixed-point arithmetic

+* And more...

+These high-level abstractions are built on synthesizable foundations, and help keep hardware descriptions clear, maintainable, and concise, especially for complex control logic.

 ---

-Third, generic parameters can be used for anything in HDLRuby.
-For
+Third, HDLRuby supports generic parameters that can be used flexibly to define reusable hardware modules.
+These parameters can represent sizes, types, or any other construct needed to generalize a design.

-instance, the following code describes an 8-bit register without any
+For instance, the following example defines a simple, fixed-size 8-bit register:
-parameterization:

 ```ruby
 system :reg8 do